nobody-famous/alive-lsp/README-dev.md

 Integration with the Common Lisp
 [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger)
 is still a work in progress.

 For the most part the developer is reliant on log statements which print to the `Output` view.
+As mentioned previously, there are various choices in the dropdown to the right of `Output`.
+For Alive-lsp development the following are important:

+* `Alive Client` shows the protocol trace between the server and client.
+* `Alive LSP` shows the output of the SBCL process running the Alive-lsp server.
+* `Alive Log` shows the typescript `console.log()` statements.

 #### Locking Up the Alive Extension